Parent & Student Athletic Handbook

 TCS does not allow students to drive private vehicles to school-related activities in which they are participating.
 Athletes must ride the bus to all practices and competitions.
 Students may ride home from games WITH THEIR OWN PARENTS ONLY.
 Exceptions to this policy must be approved in advance by the headmaster.
 If the parent is taking their child home, the parent needs to go to the coach after the game and sign next to the student’s name on the roster.

 Student-athletes will have the opportunity to order a letter jacket 3 times during the year.
 Jacket sizing and orders will be taken after the completion of each sports season: Fall (November), Winter (March) and Spring (June or August).
-In order to earn a letter jacket the student athlete must have had a significant role on the varsity program.
-The student cannot order the jacket until after they have earned it.

 Clear communication between parents, athletes and coaches will facilitate a positive athletic experience for all.
 Listed below are a number of steps to enhance communication.
 It is important also to remember that the first link in the communication network is the one established between coach and athlete.
 It is vital that your child takes the initiative to speak directly with his/her coach about any topic and before a parent/coach conversation is scheduled.